rick-frantz/Esri_Python/README.md

-# Esri-RPC
+# Esri-scripts
-Python script to do routine maintenance to an Esri Enterprise Geodatabase
+Python scripts to do routine maintenance to an Esri Enterprise Geodatabase